rfshelley/Documentation/getting-started/first-smartapp.rst

 - How to subscribe to changes in a device's state.
 - How to control devices.
 - How to schedule a SmartApp to execute in the future.
-- How to use the simulator to test your SmartApp.
+- How to use the Simulator to test your SmartApp.
 - How to publish your SmartApp and install it on your mobile phone.
 - :strike:`How to achieve world domination, without even trying.`